Diabetes MSc/Postgraduate Diploma/Postgraduate Certificate

 - Insulin Management

 - Clinical Presentation and Management of Endocrine Disorders

 - Prevention Early Detection and Screening in Diabetes

 - Counselling Skills in Diabetes

 - Adult In-patients

 Teaching and assessment methods

-Most modules and short courses are delivered by consecutive day blocks, with some having a week’s break in-between.
-All accredited modules are assessed by a variety of methods, including short answer papers, practical examinations, assignments and viva voce examinations.
+Most modules and short courses are delivered by consecutive day blocks, with some having a short break in-between.
+All accredited modules are assessed by a variety of methods, including written examinations, written assignments and oral presentations.